Arshiya0x7/Special-Headers/README.md

-# 📘 Header Viewer+ — Burp Suite Extension
+# 📘 Special Headers — Burp Suite Extension
 ### A clean, customizable HTTP header viewer for Burp Suite
 **Created and maintained by Arshia**